keatonrproud/Deduplication/README.md

 # EU_Deduplication_Challenge
+IDEAS:
+1) If we can fix the cos_sim_scores from sentence-transformer and balance for length somehow, we may be on to something.
+When testing on sentences of similar length, in diff languages, it is able to estimate similarities.
+2) Translating all the data to a common language -- I am not sure translating is the right path because of the hours it'll take to run the script.
+When the evaluators run the script on the test data, it may take too long to be feasible.
+It also says in the competition description the importance of being able to manage crosslingual data.
+   - If we are able to translate them all, can we then create vectors of word counts / frequencies to compare job titles + descriptions?
+3) Are there different models / encoding we should be trying?
+   - XLM Roberta (tried, maybe not properly), BERT, Text2Text
+4) Tried / trying to remove frequent/meaningless words to see how performance changes and to see if it reduces the bias towards longer sentences, which will naturally have more of the frequent/meaningless words.

+INSTALLATION:
 1) Download the data (available from the competition website in 'Participate') -- it is called wi_dataset.csv.
 Save it to the same folder as the script.

 2) Install all required packages based on the imports at the top of the code.